AndrewMorelNJ/osticket-prereqs/README.md

 </p>

 <p>
-Note that some extensions are not enabled

-- Go back to IIS, sites -> Default -> osTicket
+Go back to IIS, sites, click default, and then to osTicket.

-- Double-click PHP Manager

-- Click “Enable or disable an extension”
+Double-click PHP Manager & Click “Enable or disable an extension”

   - Enable: php_imap.dll